druths/xp/README.md

 before the task itself is run - in this way, an entire workflow can be run using a single command.

-A task contains *blocks* which describe the actual computational steps being taken.
+A task contains one or more *blocks* which describe the actual computational steps being taken.
 As is seen in the example above, blocks can contain code for various different languages - making it possible to stitch together workflows that involve different languages.
 A single task can even contain multiple blocks for the same or different languages.

 Currently, xp supports four block types: